gotthardp/rabbitmq-email/README.md

    AMQP virtual-host and AMQP exchange name
  - the mailbox name is mapped to an AMQP routing key

-The adapter also binds to a set of AMQP exchanges; each binding has a consumer tag that maps to a "default" domain name.
+The adapter also binds to a set of AMQP queues.
+Each queue is linked with a "default" domain name.
 When a message is consumed, its AMQP routing key is examined to determine the target SMTP address.

- - routing key that includes the domain part (i.e. the "@" character") is mapped directly to an SMTP address
+ - routing key that includes a domain part (i.e. the "@" character") is mapped directly to an SMTP address
- - routing key that includes the mailbox name only is combined with the domain name obtained from the consumer tag
+ - routing key that includes the mailbox name only (i.e. without "@") is combined with the "default" domain name assigned to the queue

 ## Installation